 The family planning methods are listed and elaborated on below:

 - Emergency contraception

 - Hormonal methods

 - Surgical contraception

-- Abstinence: This method is inexpensive and is practiced only by couples with self-control.
+Abstinence: This method is not expensive and can be practiced only by couples with self-control.
 Avoiding sexual intercourse is the surest way to prevent pregnancy.

-- Withdrawal method: this method is also known as coitus interruptus.
+Withdrawal method: this method is also known as coitus interruptus.
 It is a birth control method in which the penis is removed from the vagina before sperm is ejaculated during sexual intercourse.
-It does not guarantee a 100% protection and is hence not considered safe.
+This method is free and does not involve hormones or devices for operation.
+It does not guarantee 100% protection and is hence not considered safe.

-Oestrogen or progesterone (or both) are hormones which when introduced into your body either orally, by implant or by injections interfere with a woman’s system to prevent pregnancy.
+Oestrogen or progesterone (or both) are hormones that when introduced into your body either orally, by implant, or by injections, interfere with a woman’s system to prevent pregnancy.

 Types of hormonal contraceptives for family planning:

 Oral contraceptives: Birth control pills are taken by mouth.
 They work by suppressing ovulation and thickening the cervical mucus, thereby preventing sperm penetration and reducing sperm transport.
 They are highly effective and do not interfere with intercourse.
 It is effective when taken correctly.